Students at Fredonia bear full responsibility in familiarizing themselves with all

 the minimum 120 credit hours.

-- Every student needs to complete at least 45 credit hours of SUNY Fredonia courses
+- Every student needs to complete at least 45 credit hours of Fredonia courses (Residency

 - At least 66 of the minimum 120 credit hours required for graduation should come from